Andrew McCutchen Player Props: Pirates vs. Dodgers

-The Pittsburgh Pirates, including Andrew McCutchen (.220 batting average in his past 10 games), battle starter Noah Syndergaard and the Los Angeles Dodgers at PNC Park, Tuesday at 6:35 PM ET.
+The Pittsburgh Pirates, including Andrew McCutchen (.277 on-base percentage in past 10 games, 94 points below season-long percentage), take on starting pitcher Tony Gonsolin and the Los Angeles Dodgers at PNC Park, Wednesday at 6:35 PM ET.

+In his last game, he collected three RBI (going 1-for-5 with a home run) against the Dodgers.

 Andrew McCutchen Game Info & Props vs. the Dodgers